 If the results of a school screening program suggest that your child may have a spinal curve, follow up with your doctor.
-Most curves that are found through school screening programs are normal variations in the spine or mild scoliosis, and these curves should be regularly monitored for signs of change.
+Most curves that are found through school screening programs are normal variations in the spine or mild scoliosis.
+These curves usually need only regular observation.

 Examinations and Tests

-Scoliosis testing usually begins with a history and physical exam.
-This includes the forward-bending test, a simple test in which the child bends forward at the waist, arms hanging loosely and palms touching, and the examiner looks for unevenness in the child's back or ribs.
+Scoliosis testing usually starts with questions about the child's past health, plus a physical examination.
+The examination includes a simple test to see if the child's back or ribs are even.
+The child bends forward at the waist, arms hanging loosely and palms touching.
+If one side is higher than the other, an X-ray of the spine may be done.
 A scoliometer can be used to measure and estimate the rotation of the spinal curve.

 If someone in your family has scoliosis, your children should be checked regularly.

-Treatment is based on the child's age, the size of the curve, and the risk of progression.
-The risk of progression is based on age at diagnosis, the size of the curve (as measured using X-rays of the spine), and skeletal age (which can be determined by the Risser sign).
+Treatment is based on the type of scoliosis, the child's age, the size of the curve, and the risk of the problem getting worse.
+This risk is based on age at diagnosis, the size of the curve (as measured using X-rays of the spine), and skeletal age.

-- Mild curves are usually checked by the doctor every 3 to 6 months until the bones stop growing, to be sure the curves aren't getting worse.
-Scoliosis-specific exercises can be prescribed.
+- Mild curves are usually checked by the doctor every several months until the bones stop growing.
+This is to make sure that the curves aren't getting worse.

-- Moderate curves may need to be braced until the bones stop growing, to keep the curves from getting worse.
+- Moderate curves may need to be braced until the bones stop growing.
+The brace can keep the curves from getting worse.

 - Severe curves or moderate curves that are getting worse may need surgery.

 Surgery may be used to treat severe scoliosis.
-The goal of surgery is to improve a severe spinal curve.
-The result will not be a perfectly straight spine, but the goal is to balance the spine and to make sure the curve does not get worse.
-Surgery usually involves stabilizing the spine and keeping the curve from getting worse by permanently joining the vertebrae together.
+It usually involves stabilizing the spine and keeping the curve from getting worse by permanently joining the vertebrae together (called spinal fusion).

 - Your child has a moderate to severe curve, and the curve is getting worse.

-The timing of surgery for scoliosis in children is controversial.
+Experts have different opinions about the timing of surgery to treat scoliosis in young children.
 Spinal fusion stops the growth of the fused part of the spine.
-So some experts believe that surgery should be delayed until the child is at least 10 years old and preferably 12.
-But even after surgery the rest of the spine will continue to grow normally in children who are still growing.
+So some experts believe that surgery should be delayed until the child is older.
+But even after surgery, the rest of the spine will grow normally in children who are still growing.

-For children with moderate curves, the research shows that wearing a brace generally works to keep curves from getting worse as the child grows, and reduces the likelihood of needing to have spinal surgery.
+For children with moderate curves, the research shows that wearing a brace generally works to keep curves from getting worse as the child grows.
 The more the child wears the brace, the better it works.

-But wearing a brace can be emotionally hard on preteens and teens, who don't like to feel different, so family support is important.
-A common reason for bracing not working well is that the child doesn't wear it as prescribed because he or she is embarrassed or uncomfortable.
+But wearing a brace can be emotionally hard on preteens and teens, who don't like to feel different.
+So family support is important.
+A common reason for bracing not working well is that the child doesn't wear it as prescribed, usually because the child is embarrassed.
+A brace can also be uncomfortable.

-Here's how family members and your child's friends can help:
+Here are some ways family members and your child's friends can help.

 - Encourage your child to talk about the brace with friends.